tgnpk/visualessay/README.md

        license="public domain"
        url="http://iiif.io/api/presentation/2/context.json">

-## Map
+## Origins

-The work has been in the collection of the Mauritshuis in The Hague since 1902 and has been the subject of various literary treatments.
-In 2006, the Dutch public selected it as the most beautiful painting in the Netherlands.
+In one of the earliest and, possibly, most famous depictions of a vampire in Western fiction, Bram Stoker's **Dracula** (), the titular Count lives in the historical region of Transylvania, in the northwestern part of Romania.
 <param ve-map center="Q39473" zoom="11" prefer-geojson>

 ## Multiple viewers